iridakos/iridakos.github.io/_posts/2018-02-28-bash-programmable-completion-tutorial.markdown

 * The contents of the `COMPREPLY` variable are always displayed.
 The function is responsible to add/remove entries from there now.
 * If the `COMPREPLY` variable had only one element then that word would be automatically completed in the command.
 Since current implementation always return the same three words, this will not happen.

-Enter `compgen`: a builtin command that generates completions supporting most of the options of the `complete` command (ex. `-W` for wordlist, `-d` for directories) and filtering them based on what already has been typed by the user.
+Enter `compgen`: a builtin command that generates completions supporting most of the options of the `complete` command (ex. `-W` for word list, `-d` for directories) and filtering them based on what already has been typed by the user.

 Don't worry if you feel confused, everything will become clear later on.